nivreddy14/accessibility-assessment/README.md

 ## Running accessibility-assessment tests locally
-In case you want to run accessibility-assessment tests before you push your changes, there is an option to run accessibility-assessment tests locally on your development machine.
 When running locally, this uses the latest available version of the accessibility-assessment Docker image in Artifactory, which is also the version used in Jenkins.

 > ### Prerequisite:
 >In order to run the accessibility-assessment tests locally you will need to ensure:
->1. webdriver-factory 0.20.0 or later is specified within your repositories dependencies
+>1. webdriver-factory 0.20.0 or later is specified within your UI journey test repositories dependencies
 >2.
 You have started the services that should be tested

 ### Running the tests: